Indoor navigation implementation as a success factor for exhibitions

 - general traffic (important for sponsors and companies that are ready to spend their marketing resources on organizing exhibitions).

 Examples of indoor navigation for exhibitions

-In two weeks the engineers from Navigine managed not only to set up the beacons and install navigation, but also create the mobile applications with wide functionality for visitors.
-Apart from searching the infrastructural facilities, they allow Skolkovo to attract new people to their own ecosystem, inform about the life of the Technopark.
-In future the administration is planning to use the applications as a service for renting the property.
+In two weeks the engineers from Navigine managed not only to set up the beacons and install navigation but also create mobile applications with wide functionality for visitors.
+Apart from searching the infrastructural facilities, they allow Skolkovo to attract new people to their ecosystem, inform about the life of the Technopark.
+In the future, the administration is planning to use the applications as a service for renting the property.

-Thus, location-tracking technology for trade fairs and exhibitions open unlimited opportunities for optimizing business processes.
+Thus, location-tracking technology for trade fairs and exhibitions opens unlimited opportunities for optimizing business processes.
 It helps to perform complex organization of various events, ensuring the best experience for visitors.